ThatHalfKorean/CMSI488/README.md

           urp                                                         }

 This snippet of code prints out perfect squares using numbers between 1 and 10.
 Crocodiles like perfect squares.

+**Function Example**

+As with most creatures, crocodiles like to multiply.
+It comes in handy when ordering large shipments of yoga mats or figuring out how to tip the waiter (s)he just ate.

+          floatie tipCalculator (floatie amount, floatie tip) dur     func tipCalculator (num amount, num tip) {
+                    herez amount * (tip/100) derp                               return amount * (tip/100);
+          urp                                                         }

 **Syntax**